act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Failed Example 5

-This text fails because of CSS transparent.
+This text fails because of the CSS opacity property significantly lowers the contrast of the otherwise black text.

 ```html
 <div style="background: #FFF">